 at The Indian Society of International Law and organised by the Center for International Legal Studies (email: firstname.lastname@example.org)

-Teams from the South Asia Region must participate via the New Delhi Regional, with the top Regional teams from each advancing to the Globals and eligible for support from the Thomas Wälde Team Fund.
+Teams from the South Asia Region must participate via the South Asia Regional, with the top Regional teams from each advancing to the Globals and eligible for support from the Thomas Wälde Team Fund.

 The South Asia Regional host has arranged for subsidised Registration Fees for teams from India, Sri Lanka and Bhutan and for teams from Bangladesh, Nepal and Pakistan.

-Teams not among the top performers in New Delhi may still top up their registration fees to take part in the Globals (no access to TWF support).
+Teams not among the top performers in South Asia may still top up their registration fees to take part in the Globals (no access to TWF support).

 Indication of the wish to top up and participate in the Globals has to be sent to the FDI Administration within 10 days following the completion of the Regional Orals and may be subject to overall capacity restrictions at the Globals, in which case such teams will be accepted to the Globals according to the Regional ranking and first-come, first serve.